ParTech/CacheAttributeExample/README.md

 Description
 -----------
-This example shows how to implement caching on class methods without the need to modify any logic within the method.
+This example of how to implement caching on class methods without the need to modify any logic within the method.

 It works by adding a CacheAttribute to the class method that needs to be cached.
 Then Castle DynamicProxy is used to create a proxy class that intercepts any invocations of the class members and applies caching to the methods that implement the CacheAttribute.